ToroCraft/Minecoprocessors/README.md

 Refer to the [I/O POrts](#io-ports) for more information about the ports setup.
 The value `0010b` is the number 2 expressed in binary as denoted by the`b` at the end.
-Binary is used here to make it easier to see which bit are on or off, however writing this line as `mov ports, 2` would yeild the same effect.
+Binary is used here to make it easier to see which bit are on or off, however writing this line as `mov ports, 2` would yield the same effect.

 ```Assembly
 start: